opentext/supply-chain-traceability/README.md

 ## Business Workspace Integration Widget
 - For setting up trusted site and service account configurations for the Business Workspace integration widget, please follow the steps mentioned at https://developer.opentext.com/saasapps/products/core-content/documentation/integration-widget-guide/4

-## Folder creation
-- Create two folders in the Core Content subscription under the Enterprise folder.
-	- **uploaded documents**
-	- **reports**
-- Make sure you have the node ids for these folders handy to be updated in the env file as required.

 ## Public Service Client Redirect URL
 - In the Admin Center (organization link available under the Console tab when logged in to developer.opentext.com), navigate to ***/[Organization Name]/Apps/[Extension App Name]/Clients*** and add http://127.0.0.1:4000  as redirect URL for the public service client.